Messi Gets Open Invitation To Play At Paris 2024 Olympic

 “Everyone already knows my relationship with Leo [Messi], the friendship I have,” Mascherano said.

-“A player like him has the doors open to accompany us [at the Olympics], then it will obviously depend on him and his commitments,” he added.
+“A player like him has the doors open to accompany us [at the Olympics], then it will obviously depend on him and his commitments.”

 Messi, who captained his country to their third World Cup title in 2022, celebrated Argentina qualifying for the Olympic by posting on Instagram a photograph of Mascherano’s team after Sunday’s win with the word: “VAMOS!!!”